whitecube/nova-flexible-content/docs/README.md

 #### Layout removal confirmation

-You can choose to display a confirmation prompt before a layout is deleted by doing
+You can choose to display a confirmation prompt before a layout is deleted by doing:

 ```php
 Flexible::make('Content')->confirmRemove();